We Love Volunteers!

 One to One Tutoring Program – Resource Manager:

 Management of assessment materials, leveled books, and instructional materials.
 Qualifications: Attention to detail and organizational skills.
 Sample tasks: Copying, printing, organizing, tracking inventory.
 Estimated time commitment: One Wednesday a month for 2 hours (between 9am-12pm).
 Location: LVFSC office.

-Lead the Traveling Libraries Team to support the 7 sites where books are being shared.
-Primary responsibilities: Oversee maintenance of 7 sites, work with team members as needed, facilitate book deliveries to sites, attend at least three meetings a year at the LV office.
+Work independently to keep a bookshelf stocked with free books, in the community where a Traveling Libraries is located.
+Primary responsibilities: Oversee maintenance of the selection of books on the shelf/shelves, work with team members as needed, facilitate book deliveries to site, attend two meetings a year at the LV office.
 Qualifications: Attention to detail and organizational skills.
-Estimated time commitment: Varies (typically 2-4 hours per month).
+Estimated time commitment: Varies (typically 2 hours per month).

 All volunteers are required to attend a 2 hour orientation training at the LVFSC office.

 Equal opportunity; no discrimination based on race, religion, nationality, gender, age, sexual orientation, or disability.